-Q: I have boxwoods that are about four feet tall and have never pruned them extensively.
+Q: I have boxwoods that are about four feet tall and I have never pruned them extensively.
 Last year’s growth is mottled looking.
-I know how to prune them by reaching deep inside the shrub with hand clippers.
-Can I do that now?
-I need to remove about twelve inches to get back to the dark green.

 A: Your boxwoods are most probably infested with boxwood leaf miner.
 August is the month when homeowners notice the splotchy brown and yellow leaves caused by the pests.